Our Community. Our Commitment.

 Memorial Hospital will always be grounded by our community roots.
 When its founders planted the seed nearly 60 years ago, it was probably hard to imagine that the hospital would grow into the mighty tree it is today, with branches that extend far and wide.

-Meeting the health care needs of the communities we serve is the cornerstone of Memorialís not-for-profit mission.
+Meeting the health care needs of our community is essential to our not-for-profit mission.
 That mission also extends to serving those who cannot afford health care and to supporting programs and services for those in financial need.

 Local governance, local decisions for local people.
-Members of Memorialís Board of Trustees are local people who make decisions that are carefully considered to provide the best possible health care for our community.
+Members of Memorial’s Board of Trustees are local people who make decisions that are carefully considered to provide the best possible health care for our community.

 Our Role As Not-For-Profit